dontseyit/white-mountains/README.md

 # White Mountains

-This repo is a sandbox generated from [ghga-de/microservice-repository-templaten](https://github.com/ghga-de/microservice-repository-template)
+This repo is a sandbox generated from [ghga-de/microservice-repository-template](https://github.com/ghga-de/microservice-repository-template)

 The directories, files, and their structure herein are recommendations from the GHGA Dev Team.

-Since there is no stable development on this repo, some features may not work or be experimental.
+Since there is no stable development on this repo, some features may not work or may be experimental.

 ## Development
 For setting up the development environment, we rely on the